alexfauquette/material-ui-x/docs/data/data-grid/components/components.md

 ### Column menu

-As mentioned above, the column menu is a component slot that can be recomposed easily and customized on each column as in the demo below.
+As mentioned above, the column menu is a component slot that can be recomposed easily and customized on each column as in the demo below. and up and down (e.g.)

 {{"demo": "CustomColumnMenu.js", "bg": "inline"}}